matterhorn103/quanstants/README.md

 False
 ```

-Currently, `quanstants` comes by default with a set of >51 pre-defined units, accessible under >113 different names in the `quanstants.units` namespace class.
+Currently, `quanstants` comes by default with a set of >51 pre-defined units, accessible under >113 different names in the `quanstants.units` namespace module.
 An additional 87 prefixed units are also pre-defined.
 With all unit submodules imported, >117 (unprefixed) units are defined under >212 different names.